coronarymcq/111981/README.md

 **Version 1.16 | June the 27th**

-This update marks the completion of a project that began a year ago.
 With this release, I’ve introduced several key improvements:

 1. A brand new **Library page**, featuring a large, organized table with tag-based filtering, a powerful search bar, and a dynamic filter mechanism to help users quickly find what they need.
    ![alt text](image.png)